vsmejkal/chrome-workspaces/test/Test Plan.md

 - PREQ 10.2
 - Delete the `Green` workspace
 - Open the page context menu with secondary mouse button
-- Open the `Move tabs to workspace` submenu
+- Open the `Move tab to workspace` submenu
 - EXP There is one menu item: `Blue`

 ### 10.4 Reordered workspace is updated in the menu
 - PREQ 10.2
 - Open the Workspace list and move `Blue` to the top of the list
 - Open the page context menu with secondary mouse button
+- Open the `Move tab to workspace` submenu
 - EXP There are two menu items: `Blue` and `Green`

 ### 10.5 Renamed workspace is updated in the menu
 - PREQ 10.2
 - Rename the `Blue` workspace to `Red`
 - Open the page context menu with secondary mouse button
+- Open the `Move tab to workspace` submenu
 - EXP There are two menu items: `Green` and `Red`

+### 10.6 Move tab to another workspace
+- PREQ 2.3
+- Open a new tab with `seznam.cz` in `Blue` workspace
+- Open the page context menu with secondary mouse button
+- Open the `Move tab to workspace` submenu
+- Click the `Green` item
+- EXP `seznam.cz` tab has been moved from `Blue` to `Green` workspace

 ## 11. Options